PorticoEstate/PorticoEstate/branches/dev-syncromind/phpgwapi/js/form-validator/README.md

 # jQuery Form Validator

-With this feature rich jQuery plugin it becomes easy to validate user input while keeping your HTML markup clean from javascript code.
-Even though this plugin has **a wide range of validation functions** it's designed to require as little bandwidth as possible.
-This is achieved by grouping together validation functions in "modules", making it possible for the programmer to load **only those functions that's needed** to validate a particular form.
+jQuery Form Validator is a **feature rich and multilingual** jQuery plugin that makes it easy to validate user input while keeping your HTML markup clean from javascript code.
+Even though this plugin has a wide range of validation functions it's **designed to require as little network traffic as possible**.
+This is achieved by grouping together validation functions in "modules", making it possible to load only those functions that's needed to validate a particular form.

-**Form demos and full documentation is available at http://formvalidator.net/**
+**Form demos and full documentation available at http://formvalidator.net/**

 *Usage example*